Zinc in Pregnancy – Benefits, Dosage and Food Sources

 - Averts intra-uterine infection

 - Aids in the production of the placenta

 - Provides structural support to the proteins that make up the cells

 Recommended Daily Intake of Zinc in Pregnancy

-The daily intake of zinc for a pregnant woman depends on the age factor, greatly.
+The daily and maximum zinc dose in pregnancy depends on the age factor, greatly.
 To get an insight into the recommended daily intake values, read the following: